2002–03 Livingston F.C. season

 Season 2002-03 saw Livingston compete in the Scottish Premier League.
 They also competed in the UEFA Cup, League Cup and the Scottish Cup.

 Summary

-Livingston competed in Europe for the first time in their history during season 2002–03 reaching the first round of the Uefa Cup.
-They finished 9th in the Scottish Premier League, reached the Quarter finals of the Scottish Cup and were knocked out by Dunfermline in the third round of the Co-operative Insurance Cup after a replay.
+Livingston competed in Europe for the first time in their history during season 2002–03 reaching the first round of the UEFA Cup.
+They finished 9th in the Scottish Premier League, reached the Quarter finals of the Scottish Cup and were knocked out by Dunfermline in the third round of the League Cup after a replay.